Image by Maik from Pixabay

 • Meyer’s model contains eight scales, each representing a key area, showing how cultures vary from extreme to extreme: Communicating, Evaluating, Persuading, Leading, Deciding, Trusting, Disagreeing, and Scheduling.

 In multinational organizations, architects will need to work with many different cultures.
-The work of Erin Meyer, The Culture Map, is a beneficial tool for working harmoniously with people from various cultures and backgrounds.
 Awareness of cultural differences is even more important for architects, as they are bridging diverse cultures and domains (technology, business, product, organization).

 Awareness of cultural differences is even more important for architects, bridging people with diverse cultures and from diverse domains (technology, business, domain, organization).